-Observation stay

-Determine if the IHS at discharge was an observation stay (Observation Stay Value Set).
+Observation stay Determine if the IHS at discharge was an observation stay (Observation Stay)

+Value Set).
 For direct transfers, determine the hospitalization status using the last discharge.

-Surgeries

-Determine if the member underwent surgery during the stay (Surgery Procedure Value Set).
-Consider an IHS to include a surgery if at least one procedure code is present from any provider between the admission and discharge dates.
+Surgeries Determine if the member underwent surgery during the stay (Surgery Procedure present from any provider between the admission and discharge dates.